triton-lang/triton/docs/index.rst

 Welcome to Triton's documentation!
 ==================================

-Triton is an imperative language and compiler for parallel programming.
-It aims to provide a programming environment for productively writing custom DNN compute kernels capable of running at maximal throughput on modern GPU hardware.
+Triton is an language and compiler for parallel programming.
+It aims to provide a Python-based programming environment for productively writing custom DNN compute kernels capable of running at maximal throughput on modern GPU hardware.

 Getting Started
 ---------------